AndyFlury13/fastrack_integration/README.md

+# FASTRACK Integration

+This repo exists for the purposes of integrating https://github.com/demelian/fastrack with ACTS.
+The current work is being done in only a few folders:
+- /acts/Examples/Run/Reconstruction/Common/RecCKFTracks.cpp
+- /acts/Plugins
+Where I am planning on using FASTRACK to predict some tracks.

-# Acts Common Tracking Software
+## Acts Common Tracking Software

 or *A Common Tracking Software* if you do not like recursive acronyms